Children

 Porras participates in the Reflective Practice in Early Care and Education New Mexico ECHO Program, which provides direct support, community, and education to New Mexico’s early childhood professionals.
 Together, they learn how to approach situations in a rigorous, reflective manner.
 And, in a profession with high levels of burnout, providers learn to practice neutrality toward their feelings, especially in difficult situations, such as suspected child abuse or volatile parental relationships.

-Launched in 2022 with the New Mexico Early Childhood Education and Care Department, today this ECHO program has participants from 18 counties.
-In 2024, they added a version of the ECHO program* conducted exclusively in Spanish, to facilitate discussions for providers who prefer to talk about their feelings in their native language.
+Launched in 2022 with the New Mexico Early Childhood Education and Care Department, today, nearly 200 people have attended from 18 counties; and, four of five* participants reported an improvement in their professional practice as a result of the ECHO Program.
+In 2024, Project ECHO added a program*** that is conducted exclusively in Spanish, to facilitate discussions for providers who prefer to talk about their feelings in their native language.

 Intentional Pauses